What are “stuck points”?

 Example: A person experiences the death of a loved one due to violence.
 Before the death, the person believed the world was a safe and just place, but this event has violated that belief.
-Now the person is confused and worries they will never feel safe again.
+Now the person may worry they’ll never feel safe again.
 They become anxious, hopeless, fearful, and unsure of how to live their life given their new reality.

 The loss event reinforces previously held negative beliefs and the person becomes further stuck within this negative belief.

 Example: A person has little confidence they can handle stressful situations and emotions.
 After experiencing the death of a loved one, their fear of distressing grief-related thoughts and feelings exacerbates this belief and they experience increased anxiety and a low sense of self-worth.
 These feelings keep them from doing things that could help them cope with grief or find support, which continuously reinforces the thought that they can’t handle their grief.

 Working through individual stuck points takes patience, perseverance, the courage to examine one’s thoughts and emotions, and the cognitive flexibility to change them.
 Stuck points are unique to the individual and their experiences, so we encourage you to spend some time reflecting on any stuck points possibly impacting you in your grief and coping.